dynamiqs/dynamiqs/README.md

 ## More features!

-Here are some cool features of **dynamiqs**, organised by main topics.
+Below are some cool features of **dynamiqs** that are either already available or planned for the near future.

 **Solvers**

 - Choose between a variety of solvers, from **modern** ODE solvers (e.g. Tsit5 and PID controllers for adaptive step-sizing) to **quantum-tailored** solvers that preserve the physicality of the evolution (the state trace and positivity are preserved).
-- Simulate **time-varying problems** (both Hamiltonian and jump operators) with support for various formats (piecewise constant operator, constant operator modulated by a time-dependent factor, etc...).
+- Simulate **time-varying problems** (both Hamiltonian and jump operators) with support for various formats (piecewise constant operator, constant operator modulated by a time-dependent factor, etc.).
 - Define a **custom save function** during the evolution (e.g. to register only the state purity, to track a subsystem by taking the partial trace of the full system, or to compute the population in the last Fock states to regularise your QOC problem).
 - Easily implement **your own solvers** by subclassing our base solver class and focusing directly on the solver logic.
 - Simulate SME trajectories **orders of magnitude faster** by batching the simulation over the stochastic trajectories.